Kashimpur Central Jail: History

-In August 2020, an inmate, Abu Bakar Siddik, of the Kashimpur Central Jail-2 in Gazipur escaped prison using a self-made ladder.
+In August 2020, an inmate, Abu Bakar Siddik, of the Kashimpur Central Jail-2 in Gazipur, escaped prison using a self-made ladder.
 He exited through the main gate of the Brahmaputra Bhaban.
 The investigation committee found jail officials had shown negligence.
 The jail superintendent Jahanara Begum had her salary suspended for a year and later transferred to the Mymensingh jail as the superintendent.

-During 2024 Bangladesh non-cooperation movement, 209 prisoners scaled the walls and fled from the prison on 6 August 2024.
+During the 2024 Bangladesh non-cooperation movement, 209 prisoners scaled the walls and fled from the prison on 6 August 2024.
 During the escape, the security guards fired shots and killed 6 prisoners, including 3 militants convicted over the 2016 Holey Artisan Bakery attack.
-Later, Senior Jail Superintendent Subrata Kumar Bala was withdrawn in connection with the escape and he was replaced by Main Uddin.
+Later, Senior Jail Superintendent Subrata Kumar Bala was withdrawn in connection with the escape, and he was replaced by Main Uddin.
 Rapid Action Battalion arrested Emdadul Haque, a death row convict, 27 days after the escape.